amcarr-ds/ML_modeling_using_AWS_proj/README.md

 # Project to Develop a ML Model in the Cloud
 ADS-508 Final Project using AWS Cloud Resources

-#### -- Programming Languages/Platforms: Python, Jupyter Notebooks, MySQL, AWS
+#### -- Programming Languages:
+Python, Jupyter Notebooks, SQL
+#### -- Amazon Web Services:
+Amazon SageMaker (SM) Studio, SM Autopilot, S3, Athena, and AWS Glue
 #### -- Project Status: [Active]

 ## Overview
 This graduate project is creating a scenario in which we head a company called Community First Consulting (CFC), which is a mid-range consulting firm specializing in the cooperation between law enforcement agencies and community-focused mental health resource groups.
 The New York City Police Department (NYPD) has recently contracted CFC to develop a machine learning model to identify boroughs of the city that could benefit from increased community resources based on previously collected data.
-The goal is to optimize this identification process, so that the resources and funding once required to analyze this data can be used directly in the communities that need it.
+The goal is to optimize this identification process, so that the resources and funding once required to analyze this data can be used directly in the communities that need it.\
 *Note:* The company is not real, but all data, analyses, and developed models are.
 See references for data sources.